Lisa Cobern Pavento

 Lisa counsels her clients regarding cost-effective trademark strategies and the importance of mark clearance and selection prior to the use of a mark and/or the filing of a trademark application.
-Lisa provides straight-forward and practical advice regarding the costs, benefits, and risks associated with adopting a new mark.
+She provides straight-forward and practical advice regarding the costs, benefits, and risks associated with adopting a new mark.
 Once a mark is chosen, Lisa assists her clients with prosecuting trademark applications before the U.S. Patent and Trademark Office, and domestic and international portfolio and conflict management.
-Lisa handles cancellation and opposition proceedings in both domestic and international tribunals and regularly counsels clients in association with trademark litigation matters.
-Lisa routinely drafts and negotiates intellectual property licensing agreements that encompass one or more of trademark, copyright and patent properties.
+Lisa regularly handles cancellation and opposition proceedings in both domestic and international tribunals and counsels clients in association with trademark litigation matters.
+She also routinely drafts and negotiates intellectual property licensing agreements that encompass one or more of trademark, copyright and patent properties.

 After graduating magna cum laude from a pre-medical program, Lisa spent three years working on a Ph.D. in Immunology with a specific focus on mechanisms of signal transduction by glycosyl-phosphatidyl-inositol anchored receptors.
-Lisa uses this broad-based knowledge to maintain a biotechnology practice that includes subject matter such as therapeutics, diagnostics, genomics, biopharmaceuticals, and drug delivery.
+She uses this broad-based knowledge to maintain a biotechnology practice that includes subject matter such as therapeutics, diagnostics, genomics, biopharmaceuticals, and drug delivery.
 Lisa has significant experience with domestic and international patent prosecution, patent portfolio management, licensing, assignment and merger deals, and preparation of patent-related opinions.

 University of Georgia, B.S., Microbiology/Pre-Medical, magna cum laude